Yang Hongying

-Yang Hongying (born 12 May 1962) is a best-selling Chinese writer of children's fiction, who has been called "China's J. K. Rowling."
+Yang Hongying (born 12 May 1962) is a Chinese writer of children's fiction, who has been called "China's J. K. Rowling."
 As of 2013, her novels had sold more than 50 million copies, and she has been listed as one of the richest Chinese writers since 2006.
 Her best-selling works are the Mo's Mischief (or Ma Xiaotiao) and the Diary of a Smiling Cat series.

 Early life and education

 Yang Hongying was born in 1962 in Chengdu, Sichuan Province.
 She was the youngest daughter of Yang Tianxiao, an office clerk.
 She credits her parents for giving her space and letting her develop freely.
 By her own account, she did not read much in early childhood, but as a teen she became fascinated with Chinese classical novels such as Water Margin and Dream of the Red Chamber.
 She read some sections repeatedly and studied how each character was introduced, which she said was helpful to her later writing.